yanivnizan/knowledge-base/src/documents/unity/profile/Profile_MainClasses.html.md

 <br>
 ### `UpdateStatusWithConfirmation`

-It's a kind of `UpdateStatus` with confirmation dialog shown before performing the action.
+Works the same as `UpdateStatus` only here a confirmation dialog will be shown before the operation is performed.

 ``` cs
 SoomlaProfile.UpdateStatusWithConfirmation(